-The purpose of a Health Impact Assessment (HIA) is to provide decision-makers with better information about how choice they are considering will likely affect health outcomes.¬† HIAs bring together scientific evidence, health expertise, and stakeholder input so they can all be factored into the decision-making process.¬† More information about this process is available here.
+The purpose of a Health Impact Assessment (HIA) is to provide decision-makers with better information about how choices they are considering will likely affect health outcomes.¬† HIAs bring together scientific evidence, health expertise, and stakeholder input so they can all be factored into the decision-making process.¬† More information about this process is available here.

 Crossroads Redevelopment Area

 Crossroads Mall sits at one of the busiest intersections in Omaha; yet, it is 70% vacant.¬† Slated for redevelopment by a new owner, the City of Omaha has approved the Crossroads Area Redevelopment Plan, which puts forth a vision of a pedestrian-friendly district that would include the mall site and the surrounding area.

 Following a meeting to get nearby neighborhood residents' input, DCHD studied the health effects of different approaches to street design, greenspace, and parking.¬† A Neighborhood Wish List and Visual Preference Report were created during the meeting with neighborhood residents. ¬†